Buying a House Under an LLC

-Buying a house under an LLC offers many benefits and a few drawbacks.
-Operating a business as a limited liability company (LLC) limits the liability of the owners' personal assets and income.
+Buying a house under an LLC offers benefits and drawbacks.
+Operating a business as an LLC limits the liability of the owners' personal assets and income.
 These owners are referred to as members.
-An LLC's structure provides advantages useful for a variety of reasons, from taxation to litigation and everything in between.
+An LLC's structure provides advantages useful for a variety of reasons, from taxation to litigation and everything in between.7 min read

-An LLC is a business entity with its own assets and income.
+There are many types of business entities such as sole proprietorship, partnership, corporation, LLC, etc. An LLC is a business entity with its own assets and income.
 As such, it can purchase real estate, including a house or business premises, for any reason outlined in its articles of organization.
 Most articles of organization do allow LLC members to purchase real estate, but this type of flexibility can pose problems, especially if a member buys a residential home for personal use.
-Still, there are a few reasons to consider purchasing or refinancing a home under an LLC instead of your own name, including:
+All members are also business owners under the limited liability company they share responsibility for running the business.
+An LLC provides great flexibility to taxations, ownership, and management.
+The number of people under an LLC is not limited to only one member, an LLC may have up to one hundred people.
+Still, there are a few reasons to consider purchasing or refinancing a home using an LLC instead of your own name, including:

 - Separation of personal and business finances.